The Wonders of the Neem Oil Soil Drench Recipe

 There are different ways how to control pests in your garden.
 Some would choose the easiest way by using chemical pesticides to eradicate them, but most farmers would prefer the more natural way.

-As a small-time gardener myself, I am inclined to know more about how to apply neem oil insecticide to the soil and the wonders it would do to my garden.
+As a small-time gardener, I am inclined to know more about how to use neem oil on plants, and applying neem oil as an insecticide to the soil.
 Read along as we explore this topic.

 What is Neem Oil?

-Neem oil is produced from neem seeds from the Azadirachta Indica tree or Neem tree.
-Usually, Neem trees are cultivated in Southeast Asia.
-It has Azadirachtin, a compound that works as a growth inhibitor, and appetite suppressor, once consumed by pests will cause them to starve and eventually die.
-In addition, the compound also inhibits the hormonal system of insects that prevents them from reproducing.
+Neem oil is produced from neem seeds from the Azadirachta Indica tree, which is usually cultivated in Southeast Asia.
+Neem trees contain Azadirachtin, a compound that works as a growth inhibitor and appetite suppressor.
+Once consumed by pests, it causes them to starve and eventually die.
+In addition, the compound also inhibits the hormonal system of insects, preventing them from reproducing.

 Neem Oil Soil Drench Recipe